ferebee/HIP/0148-reallocate-mobile-mapping-rewards.md

 - Legacy Crypto Mappers, which would lose their mapping rewards.
 The upside is they retain a competitive cell phone plan.
 - Helium Mobile would see the rewards shift from per-subscriber mapping rewards to a simpler Service Provider rewards model.
 - Subscriber Referral Programs, which will be terminated as part of this HIP.
-- Nova, as the Oracle Operator will no longer have access to a future Oracle Operator pool since the rewards will be moved to the Service Provider Rewards Pool.
+- Nova, as the Oracle Operator will no longer have access to a future Oracle Operator pool since the rewards will be moved to the Service Provider Rewards Pool, which may be re-allocated for other uses in the future.

 ## Detailed Explanation